dillonHe/EasyEDA-Documents/Tutorial/Export.md

 ### Exporting Generates Pick And Place File

-In PCB, if you want to Generates Pick And Place as a CSV file, you can via:
+In PCB editor, if you want to generate Pick And Place as a CSV file, you can via:

 **Super Menu > Miscellaneous > Generates Pick And Place File**
 ![](images/220_Export_GeneratesPickAndPlaceFile.png)

-When you open CSV file which is export, you can see:
+When you open the exported CSV file, you can see:
 ![](images/206_Export_PickAndPlaceCSV.png)